x81705/IDS6938-SimulationTechniques/Homework3/Readme.md

 help with general problem solution for B/C (to no avail, program is still not outputting).
 All help received from Alex is documented in visual studio files.

 MacArthur, Keith.
+Face to face/online correspondence.
 For Part 2, I posted a question in Piazaa on April 12th, 2017 titled "AnyLogic Agen Behavior" regarding randomizing agent paths in the maze.
 Keith replied by showing that a potential solution is the utilization of ped select outputs, which I then utilized in my maze.

-Netterville, William.
-Face to face conversations on 27MAR17 during study group.
-For Part II, William helped with the formulation of the transition matrix and where to input code from piazaa.
-All help received from William is documented in visual studio files.
+Additionally, during a study session on April 20th, 2017, Keith showed me how to format the input for freefunction into an event.

 ~~~